hanpari/sovereign/source/02/052_drama.md

 "Peter is a fine fellow, my favorite buddy," Gromov insisted lightly.
 He did not lie, though.
 In his opinion, Peter Grasov possessed qualities a woman should appreciate in a man: reliable, successful, handsome, and kind-hearted.
 Compared to Peter, Gromov felt unworthy.
 "I see no reason why I should not be happy."

+Samara stayed silent for a while.

-"If I am not mistaken, I met you two about a year ago," Samara sighed and put her slender hand on his.
+"If I am not mistaken, I met you two about a year ago," she sighed and put her slender hand on his.
 "Two brave soldiers who wanted to shoot my dog."

 "It was not your dog.
 And Andrey did not shoot it."

 "A pity because I would not mind.
 My aunt's dog is an ugly, pitiful creature."

 Gromov remembered this very encounter.
 Then, a strange thing happened.
-The stage had changed, almost like he was experiencing a flashback in a movie.
+The stage had changed.
+The cozy coffee transformed into another place.

 "Hello?
 Who?
 It's you ...
 No, no problem.
 The park near the hospital ...
 OK, bye."

-He saw Andrey picking up his cellphone, talking to someone in a hushed voice.
+Gromov saw Andrey picking up his cellphone, talking to someone in a hushed voice.

 In the late spring days, they used to play chess in the park, drinking from a bottle labeled as METHANOL FOR EXTERNAL USE ONLY.

 After his second backup in a row, Andrey was under observation period, daily visiting the nearby hospital and out of duty.
 His mental state suffered because the deterioration caused by the backup became more prominent.

-Their games of chess were less balanced, and Andrey complained that evaluating five moves ahead made his head hurt - which had never been an issue before.
+With their chess game less balanced, Andrey complained that evaluating five moves ahead made his head hurt - which had never been an issue before.
 Due to his internal struggle with growing migraines, he tended to get irritated over small things.

-Suddenly, he stood up with an angry expression and said to someone behind Gromov's back: "Hey beauty, the dog of yours seems to be my compatriot in pain.
+Before his inevitable defeat, he stood up with an angry expression and said to someone behind Gromov's back: "Hey beauty, the dog of yours seems to be my compatriot in pain.
 Do you mind if I kill it to shorten its suffering?"

 When Gromov turned around, he spotted a dark-haired lady with green eyes, thin lips, and well-defined cheekbones, clad in a black skirt and snow-white shirt, who wore a jacket over her forearm.

 On a long leash, she was walking a grayish French bulldog.
-Wheezing, coughing, and breathing hard, the animal bravely trod the gravel path, with huge eyes almost popping out of shallow sockets.
+Wheezing and coughing, the animal bravely trod the gravel path, with huge eyes almost popping out of shallow sockets.
 Every day in the flat-faced dog's life had to be a constant purgatory.

 The woman appeared taken aback for a while, evaluating both men and their SF uniforms.
 Finally, as she came to a conclusion they do not pose any threat, she stopped and retorted calmly: "I do not mind at all, dear sir.
 Make a short work with this pitiful creature of mine.
 But once you do that, please be sure to collect his dead body and accompany me back to my aunt, who believes that the dog is the only pleasure of her existence."